-According to the latest three-month rainfall outlook (June to August), issued by the Bureau of Meteorology on 31 May 2018, winter rainfall is likely to be below average in cropping areas in New South Wales.
-There is more than an 80 per cent chance of a lower than average June rainfall in cropping areas in southern and western New South Wales.
-If this outlook is realised and any rainfall is not timely, winter crop prospects in these regions will deteriorate.
+According to the latest three-month rainfall outlook (September to November), issued by the Bureau of Meteorology on 30 August 2018, spring rainfall is likely to be below average in cropping areas in southern and inland New South Wales.

 Table 6 Winter crop forecasts, New South Wales, 2018−19